ZachSteinberg-webdev/get-it-done/README.md

 I use Helmet with:

-- A Content Security Policy that by default only allows scripts from `'self'`.
+- A Content Security Policy that only allows scripts from `'self'`.
-  For now, inline scripts are allowed in controlled places (`'unsafe-inline'`) because of server-rendered EJS snippets that set default values in forms and modals.
-When I harden further, I can move those to data attributes + JS modules and drop `'unsafe-inline'`.
 - `referrerPolicy: "same-origin"` so I’m not leaking cross-site navigation data.

 I also run: